obsidianmd/obsidian-help/en/Licenses & Payment/Student and non-profit discount.md

 Obsidian currently offers two types of discounts: education and non-profit.
 They both give you 40% off our add-on services, including [[Introduction to Obsidian Sync|Obsidian Sync]] and [[Introduction to Obsidian Publish|Obsidian Publish]].

-### Eligibility

-If you are a student or faculty member of an education organization like a university or a high school, you generally qualify for education discount.

-If you run or work at a non-profit organization, you generally qualify for non-profit discount.

 ### How to apply

 1. Go to [your account page](https://obsidian.md/account).